 Investment companies, such as the Funds, and their service providers may be prone to operational and information security risks resulting from cyber attacks.
 Cyber attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information, or various other forms of cyber security breaches.
-Cyber attacks affecting the Funds or the Adviser, sub- advisers, custodian, transfer agent, intermediaries, and other third-party service providers may adversely impact the Funds.
+Cyber attacks affecting the Funds or the Adviser, sub-advisers, custodian, transfer agent, intermediaries, and other third-party service providers may adversely impact the Funds.
 For instance, cyber attacks may interfere with the processing of shareholder transactions, impact the Funds' ability to calculate their net asset value, cause the release of private shareholder information or confidential company information, impede trading, subject the Funds to regulatory fines or financial losses, and cause reputational damage.
 The Funds may also incur additional costs for cyber security risk management purposes.
-Similar types of cyber security risks are also present for issuers of securities in which the Funds' investments in such portfolio companies to lose value.
+Similar types of cyber security risks are also present for issuers of securities in which the Funds invest, which could result in material adverse consequences for such issuers, and may cause the Funds' investments in such portfolio companies to lose value.